tomszar/excog_trajectory/README.md

   - Remove variables with less than 200 non-NaN values
   - Remove categorical variables with less than 200 values in a category
   - Remove variables with 90% of non-NaN values equal to zero
+- Impute missing values in exposure variables using Multiple Imputation by Chained Equations (MICE):
+  - Consider variable types (continuous vs categorical) for appropriate imputation methods
+  - Use cross-validation to assess imputation performance
+  - Focus imputation only on exposure variables
 - Analyze relationships between exposures and cognitive outcomes using various statistical methods
 - Examine longitudinal trajectories of cognitive decline in relation to exposure levels
 - Visualize exposure-outcome relationships and analysis results